watabee/play-billing-samples/TrivialDriveKotlin/README.md

 Getting Started
 ---------------

-This sample can't be run as-is.
-You have to create your own application instance in the Developer Console and modify this sample to point to it.
-Here is what you must do:
+This sample won't build without you supplying a base64EncodedPublicKey in your local.properties, which is used for purchase signature validation.
+If you just want to run the sample, you can put anything in there to get past the Gradle build check, but in order to get the rest of the sample to function, you need to create an application instance in the Google Play Developer Console and add matching in-app-purchase SKUs.

 ON THE GOOGLE PLAY DEVELOPER CONSOLE

 1. Create an application on the Developer Console, available at https://play.google.com/apps/publish/.

 2. Copy the application's public key (a base-64 string).
-You can find this in the "Services & APIs" section under "Licensing & In-App Billing".
+You can currently find this under Monetization Setup->Licensing.

 IN THE CODE

-3. Open MainActivity.java, find the declaration of base64EncodedPublicKey and
-   replace the placeholder value with the public key you retrieved in Step 2.
+3. Create or open local.properties.
+Add base64EncodedPublicKey=the key value you copied"

 4. Change the sample's package name to your package name.
 To do that, update the package name in AndroidManifest.xml and correct the references (especially the references to the R object).

 5. Export an APK, signing it with your PRODUCTION (not debug) developer certificate.
+This cert is only used for securely communicating with Google Play App Signing, and will not be used for publishing by Google Play.

 BACK TO THE GOOGLE PLAY DEVELOPER CONSOLE

-6. Upload your APK to Google Play for Alpha Testing.
+6. Upload your APK to Google Play for Internal Testing.
+Any other track will require that your app has complete assets and metadata for publishing.
+Add testers here.

-7. Make sure to add your test account (the one you will use to test purchases) to the "testers" section of your app.
-Your test account CANNOT BE THE SAME AS THE PUBLISHER ACCOUNT.
-If it is, your purchases won't go through.
+7. Go into the main developer console settings and go to License Testing.
+Add accounts here that will be used for testing.
+These accounts will get to make test purchases _and_ can used builds signed with a different signature.

-8. Under In-app Products, create MANAGED in-app items with these IDs: premium, gas
+8. Under In-app Products, create products with these Product IDs: premium, gas
-   Set their prices to 1 dollar.
-You can choose a different price if you like.

-9. Under In-app Products, create SUBSCRIPTION items with these IDs: infinite_gas_monthly, infinite_gas_yearly
+9. Under Subscriptions, create SUBSCRIPTION items with these IDs: infinite_gas_monthly, infinite_gas_yearly
-   Set their prices to 1 dollar and the billing recurrence to monthly for infinite_gas_monthly and yearly for infinite_gas_yearly.
-To prevent being charged while testing, set the trial period to 7 days.

-10. Publish your APK to the Alpha channel.
-Wait 2-3 hours for Google Play to process the APK If you don't wait for Google Play to process the APK, you might see errors where Google Play says that "this version of the application is not enabled for in-app billing" or something similar.
-Ensure that the In-App products move to the "Active" state within the console before testing.
+10. Publish your APK to the internal testing channel.
+It should be ready to test almost immediately.

 TEST THE CODE

-11. Install the APK signed with your PRODUCTION certificate, to a test device [*].
+11. Install the APK signed with your debug certificate, to a test device with a test account on it.
 12. Run the app.
-13. Make purchases using the test account you added in Step 7.
+13. Make (test) purchases!

-Remember to refund any real purchases you make, if you don't want the charges to actually to through.
-Remember, you can use the tester functionality within the Google Play console to define test Google Accounts that won't be charged.
+If you make any real purchases, you can refund them.
+You can use the tester functionality within the Google Play console to define test Google Accounts that won't be charged.
-When using the tester functionality make sure to look for "Test" language appended to each receipt.
+When using the tester functionality make sure to look for "Test" language appended to each purchase in the device UI and in the receipt.
 If you don't see "Test" then you will need to be sure to refund/cancel the charge.

-[*]: it will be easier to use a test device that doesn't have your developer account logged in; this is because, if you attempt to purchase an in-app item using the same account that you used to publish the app, the purchase will not go through.

 A NOTE ABOUT SECURITY
 ---------------------